Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Methodology

 \subsection{Safety Reward Signal Extraction}

-We propose a novel reward modeling method that leverages the model's inner representations to obtain cost-efficient reward signals for sampling from the target policy.
-Firstly, we use Principal Component Analysis (PCA) to examine the distributional differences in the hidden states of the last token between safe and unsafe outputs (Figure \ref{fig:pca-7b}).
-The rationale for focusing on the last position is that it can attend to the entire sequence under the causal mask. we also discussed the average across token strategy, with the details provided in the Appendix \ref{sec:avg}.
-These distributional differences were observed across various layers in the Llama-7b model and were more significant in the 13b model as shown in Appendix \ref{sec:13B}.
+We introduce a novel reward modeling method that leverages the LLM's inner representations to obtain cost-efficient reward signals.
+Our approach begins with a systematic analysis using Principal Component Analysis (PCA) to investigate the discriminative properties of hidden states.
+Specifically, we examine the distributional differences between safe and unsafe outputs by analyzing the last token's hidden states.\footnote{The rationale for focusing on the last position is that it can attend to the entire sequence under the causal mask.
+We also discussed the average across token strategy, with the details provided in the Appendix \ref{sec:avg}.} As shown in Figure~\ref{fig:pca-7b}, we observe discernible separability between safe and unsafe representations across multiple layers in the Llama-7B model, with even more pronounced differentiation in the larger 13B variant (see Appendix \ref{sec:13B}).

-Based on the above findings, we construct a hybrid reward model based on probing at the last token for reward extraction.
-As shown in Figure \ref{fig:intro-chart}, the hybrid reward model is composed of $L$ linear SVMs and a softmax layer, $L$ is the number of layers of the language model.
-The hybrid reward model classifies based on the inner representation, requiring minimal maintenance compared to conventional reward models.
+Based on the above observations, we construct a hybrid reward model that extracts reward signals by probing the LLM's inner representation.
+As shown in Figure \ref{fig:intro-chart}, the hybrid reward model is composed of $L$ linear SVMs and a softmax layer, $L$ is the number of layers of the LLM.
+By leveraging the LLM's native internal representations, our hybrid approach eliminates the need for a separately trained reward model, resulting in substantially reduced computational overhead compared to conventional reward modeling paradigms.

 Given a safety preference dataset $\mathcal{D} = (x_i, y_{c,i}, y_{r,i})_{i=1}^n$ of size $n$, where $y_c$ is the chosen response and $y_r$ is the rejected response for the same prompt $x_i$, and a policy LLM $\pi_\theta$ parameterized by $\theta$, we individually input $y_c$ and $y_r$ concatenated with $x_i$ into $\pi_\theta$.
 We collect the hidden states at the end of each sentence for chosen and rejected samples, creating a dataset $\mathcal{D}_h = (h_{c,i}, h_{r,i})_{i=1}^n$.
 Here $h_c$ and $h_r$ are concatenations of the hidden states from each layer for the chosen and rejected samples, respectively.
 For each layer, linear SVMs identify safety-related features and provide classification results.
 These results are then dynamically integrated by a weighted softmax gate \cite{softmax} to serve as the final reward signal.
 The hybrid reward model, $R_h$, is initialized by training on $\mathcal{D}_h$ using a negative log-likelihood loss with margin,